An alternative to credit cards for online purchases, but with some limitations.

 Keep this in mind before you borrow.
 Each loan with Affirm is separate, and just because you’re approved once doesn’t mean you’ll be approved if you choose to apply again later.

-Trustpilot reviewers give Affirm an average of 3.9 out of 10 stars based on about 230 review, with customers offering many of the same complaints.
+It does slightly better on Trustpilot, scoring 8 out of 10 stars based on about 230 review, with customers offering many of the same complaints.
 Other customers report loan denials, but Affirm looks at each loan request to determine if you qualify, which may have been the case here.

 Am I eligible?